lakshitadanu/Guidora/README.md

 ```

 2. Access the application at `http://localhost:8000`
-3. Upload your resume and optionally specify a target role
-4. View the analysis results with recommendations
+3. Register or log in to your account
+4. Upload your resume, take assessments, chat with the AI counselor, and explore colleges
+5. View your personalized analysis, recommendations, and history

 ## Troubleshooting